 At its 190th session in June 2023, WP.29 endorsed the report (ECE/TRANS/WP.29/2023/86) transmitted by the expert groups on regulatory fitness for automated vehicles and invited the GRs to start the work on amending the regulations identified by the expert groups in the report.

-…
+This document introduces changes required to incorporate vehicles with Automated Driving Systems into the existing Regulation.

+It clarifies requirements of vehicles in categories X and Y, ensuring the requirements are appropriate for vehicles without drivers.

+It clarifies the requirements for driver warnings in the circumstances where a vehicle is not under the control of a driver.